boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    bits (8 possible combinations), while DSCP is 6 bits (64 possible combinations).
-Hence, SRv6 {{?RFC8754}} provides more flexibility for TN CoS design, especially in combination with soft policing with in-profile/ out-profile, as discussed in {{sec-inbound-edge-resource-control}}.
+Hence, SRv6 {{?RFC8754}} provides more flexibility for TN CoS design, especially in combination with soft policing with in-profile/ out-profile traffic, as discussed in {{sec-inbound-edge-resource-control}}.

-   Edge resources are controlled in a very granular, fine-grained manner, with dedicated resource allocation for each IETF Network Slice.
+   Edge resources are controlled in a granular, fine-grained manner, with dedicated resource allocation for each IETF Network Slice.
 The resource control/enforcement happens at each SDP in two
    directions: inbound and outbound.